primatejs/primate/docs/modules/frontend.md

 ## Liveview

-The Primate [liveview](/modules/liveview) bridges the gap between SSR/hydration and single page applications (SPA).
-It injects a small JavaScript client into the build, which uses `fetch` to manage clicking on links and submitting forms instead of reloading the entire page, and also manages browsing the history.
+The [liveview](/modules/liveview) module bridges the gap between SSR/hydration and single page applications (SPA).
+It injects a small JavaScript client into the build which uses `fetch` to manage clicking on links and submitting forms instead of reloading the entire page, and also manages browsing the history.

 Currently the Svelte, React and Solid modules support liveview.
 The Vue module